 A model lab or copilot may be enough.

-Folium becomes the better choice when that chatbot must touch documents, systems, approvals, customer workflows, staff roles, and data boundaries.
+Folium becomes the better choice when that chatbot must touch documents, systems, approvals, customer processes, staff roles, and data boundaries.

 If the buyer only needs cloud infrastructure